 I think that I learned a lot of stuff while working on this project.
 I used google cloud services, aws services, and implemented a lot of AI algorithms (20+), which was really fun thing to do!
 I remember the first time I implemented AI, all the units started to react to each other like they were alive.
 Such a memorable moment in development!

-I usually believe that a good artist should be given a lot of freedom in his art, that's why I like working with David and Collin.I let them do what they thought was best and gave them as much freedom as possible.
-I created another version of the game so it was easier to edit the sounds to see the result in the test version of the game.
-I gave it to Collin with a configuration file and he created and tested like 10 different sound effects for every sound effect in the game (almost 1000 sound effects!)
-They were highly professional and high quality.
-Every few days we would go over his workflow, to tell him which I liked best, it always was the sound effect that Collin selected.
+I usually believe that a good artist should be given a lot of freedom in his art, that's why I specifically tried to have them do what they thought was best and gave them as much freedom as possible.
+I also created another version of the game so it was easier to edit the sounds to see the result in the test version of the game.
+I gave it to the sound design team with a configuration file and they created and tested like 10 different sound effects for every sound effect in the game (almost 1000 sound effects!).
+Every few days we would go over the workflow, to discuss which worked best, it always was the sound effects the team recommended.

 David did the whole soundtrack for the game.
 He did an awesome job.
 Besides both Collin and David were really enthusiastic about the game, and my vision, making it a truly awesome experience to work with them.